code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/teachercon/houston.md

 **These include:**

-* Flights to and from your assigned TeacherCon Location
+* Flights to and from your assigned TeacherCon Location **OR** mileage gift card for attendees driving over 25 miles one-way.
 * A room for you at the hotel
 * Catered breakfast, lunch, and snacks, Monday through Friday; dinner on Sunday and Wednesday